You are here

 Where,

-OSB = number of Outstanding Shares Before right offerings
+OSB = number of Outstanding Shares Before the right offerings

 LTP = Last Trading Price (Previous Day’s Closing Price)